Manu-Developer/My-First-Website/README.md

 ## Personal Portfolio

-This is my first professional website using pure HTML and CSS, developed with lots of ❤️ and ☕.
+This is my first professional website using HTML and CSS, developed with lots of ❤️ and ☕.
 Hope you like it!

 ## Final Project